tiffanykch/ISM3232/README.md

-# My First Repository
+# This is my first document

-This is my first GitHub repository created for a class assignment.
+Here is a sentence.